ccdle12/bitcoin-lib-analysis/ECCMath/README.md

 p = 2^256 - 2^32 - 2^9 - 2^8 - 2^7 - 2^6 - 2^4 - 1
 ```

-The module prime number `p` is less than the finite field and just less than the maximum number of an unsigned 256 bit integer.
+The modulo prime number `p` is less than the finite field and just less than the maximum number of an unsigned 256 bit integer.

 ## Private Keys as Scalars